oSumAtrIX/DownOnSpot/README.md

 ## Features

 -   Works with free Spotify accounts (if using free-librespot fork)
--   Download 96, 160kbit/s audio with a free, 256 and 320 kbit/s audio with a premium account from Spotify, directly
+-   Download 96, 160 kbit/s audio with a free, 256 and 320 kbit/s audio with a premium account from Spotify, directly
 -   Multi-threaded
 -   Search for tracks
 -   Download tracks, playlists, albums and artists
 -   Convert to mp3
--   Metadata tagging
+-   Metadata and album cover tagging
 -   Simple usage over CLI

 ## Building